justsomeon123/TkIDE/README.md

 # Disclaimers

 - ## **WARNING**: TkIDE is a work in progress project.
-I am not responsible for any damage done to your computer by extensions
+I am not responsible for any damage done to your computer by extensions, or by bugged code.

 - ## **Beware!**